notifiles/documentation/README.md

-# Felwine Documentation
+# Notifiles Documentation

 > [!WARNING]
-> Felwine is still experimental and its api may change in the future.
+> Notifiles is still experimental and its api may change in the future.

-Felwine documentation source code for [https://docs.felwine.app](https://docs.felwine.app)
+Notifiles documentation source code for [https://docs.notifiles.app](https://docs.notifiles.app)

 ![logo](/static/img/polar-bear-4.png)